 Due to the poor performance, Chili’s has reorganized its restaurant operations team.

 Read more: 5 big changes coming to Chili’s

 The bad news keeps coming for Ruby Tuesday, which closed nearly 100 restaurants in late 2016.

 In early April of this year, the company announced a 16.8% decline in total revenue and a 4% drop in same-restaurant sales for fiscal third quarter 2017.

 The chain says it’s in the process of reviewing “all strategic alternatives,” including a possible sale or merger.

-Comparable restaurant revenue fell 4.3% in the fourth quarter of 2016 compared to the same period a year ago, Red Robin announced in late February.
+Comparable restaurant revenue fell 1.2% in the first quarter of 2017 compared to the same period a year ago, the burger joint Red Robin announced in May.

 Who’s doing well?
 Olive Garden!

-If you’re looking for a bright spot in the casual dining category, you can count on Olive Garden to be around for a while — people just can’t get enough of the salad, breadsticks and Italian favorites!
+If you’re looking for a bright spot in the casual dining category, you can count on Olive Garden to be around for a long time!
+People just can’t get enough of the salad, breadsticks and Italian favorites.

 Same-restaurant sales growth was 4.4% for the past quarter as the company focuses on food, service and atmosphere.